← All varieties

 Fruit

-Flesh/Flavor: Yellowish white, breaking, crisp, partially tender, subacid, pleasant.
-Quality: Good.
-(Downing.)
+The flesh is yellowish white, breaking, crisp, and partially tender.
+The flavor is subacid and pleasant.
+Quality is rated Good.
 Thomas concurs: crisp, sub-acid, pleasant.

 Season